justin-o12/uds-package-arc/README.md

 ### Installation

 The following instructions describe how to create and install a GitHub App onto a GitHub _org_.
-A similar process can be used to install onto a single repository only.
+A similar process can be used to install the GitHub App onto a single repository only.
 Note, that you can also install the GitHub App onto an org and limit it's "Repository access" to "Only select repositories".

 See the upstream actions-runner-controller documentation for full installation steps: https://github.com/actions/actions-runner-controller/blob/master/docs/authenticating-to-the-github-api.md#deploying-using-github-app-authentication